andyeske/SAF-pathways/README.md

 <a name="results"></a>
 ### 2: Results: Biological Pathways

+The following section presents the results from running the ```BioPathways_script``` and ```BioPathways_script_V2``` scripts, as well as specifies areas of the script where the user can modify the code to obtain custom results.
+The five sub-sections below display the [ inter-state ](#interstate) plots, the [ intra-state ](#intrastate) plots, the [ airline-specific ](#airline) inter-state plots, the [ combined bar ](#bars) plots, as well as the [ Texas & California ](#texascali) plots.

 ([ back to top ](#back_to_top))

 ---
 <a name="inter-state"></a>
 #### 2a: Inter-state Plots

+The first plot that running the ```BioPathways_script``` returns is the following inter-state map plot, displaying land, feedstock, energy and water requirements for each state to satisfy their (inter-state) fuel requirements.
+Here, the fuel requirements are for all flights departing the state in question, both within the state and to other states.

 ([ back to top ](#back_to_top))